Boyer Oval: History

+The stand was condemned in 2021 after the seating began to buckle and collapse, the seating was removed and remains empty as of 2024 with only a standing area at the rear still in use.

+At the end of 1997, the Derwent Valley Council erected brand new changerooms to replace the former wooden ones (believed to have been wooden huts from a former Hydro village in the Central Highlands) which had stood behind the First Avenue end goals since the ground was opened.

 New Norfolk played their first match at Boyer Oval in 1946 in the Southern District Football Association, prior to that they played at Lachlan Park in the grounds of the old Royal Derwent Hospital complex.

 The ground holds the distinction of having the second highest - 39.17 (251) by New Norfolk on 14 July 1983 - and fourth highest - 38.15 (243) by North Hobart on 5 August 1989 - scores kicked in TFL history on it.

-In 1972, the New Norfolk District Football Club opened its own licensed clubrooms in the rear-carpark on Back River Road, approximately 200m behind the Queenstown end goal and the ANM Small-bore Rifle Club was also located in the carpark just outside the entrance gate but was burned down in an arson attack during the 1990s.
+In 1972, the New Norfolk District Football Club opened its own licensed clubrooms in the rear-carpark on Back River Road, approximately 200m behind the Queenstown end goal.

 The final Tasmanian Football League match to be staged at Boyer Oval was on Saturday, 21 August 1999 between New Norfolk (then known as Derwent Eagles) and North Launceston (then known as Northern Bombers) resulting in an 81-point win to the Bombers.
 The record crowd for a match at Boyer Oval is 4,710 recorded on 25 April 1964 between New Norfolk and Clarence.
-Today, the ground is continuing to be used by the New Norfolk Football and Cricket clubs in their related competitions and has unfortunately been a magnet for vandalism in the town over the past several years and has fallen into a gradual state of disrepair.
+Today, the ground is continuing to be used by the New Norfolk District Football Club and Molesworth Cricket Club in their related competitions and has unfortunately been a magnet for vandalism in the town over the past several years and has fallen into a gradual state of disrepair due to a lack of funding to conduct repairs.

+Late 2024 construction and work has begun on building a new pavilion, changerooms, parking improvements, repairing and improving the existing L.W.Hepper grandstand which has been long due.
+This is from a government $5 Million dollar grant to improve local sports facilities in the region which includes creating new soccer facilities at Tynwald park.